 - Employment records for College employees, which are kept solely for business reasons.

 - Student records made or maintained by a physician, psychiatrist, psychologist or other recognized professional or para-professional acting in his or her professional or para-professional capacity, and which are made, maintained or used only in connection with the provision of treatment to the student and are not available to anyone other than persons providing such treatment, except that such records can be personally reviewed by a physician or other appropriate professional of the student's choice.

 The following items are hereby designated as "Directory Information," and as such may be disclosed or released by the College for any purpose, at its discretion:

-The student's name, address, Harper email address, major field of study, participation in officially recognized activities and sports, weights and heights of members of athletic teams, dates of attendance, part-time/full-time enrollment status, degrees and awards received, the most recent previous educational institution attended and information sent to the National Student Clearinghouse.
+The student's name, address, Harper email address, major program of study, participation in officially recognized activities and sports, weights and heights of members of athletic teams, dates of attendance, part-time/full-time enrollment status, degrees received, the most recent previous educational institution attended and information sent to the National Student Clearinghouse.

 Currently enrolled students have the right to withhold the release and disclosure of any or all of these items by giving written notice on the appropriate form to that effect to the Dean of Enrollment Services by the first day of each course or program, as the case may be, for which they enroll.
 Request for non-disclosure will be effective for only one academic year; therefore, authorization to withhold Directory Information must be filed annually.